Boxer Dog Breed Profile and Information

 • Cancer: Boxers are susceptible to several types of cancer, including lymphoma, mast cell tumors, and skin cancer.

-• Deafness: Loss of hearing can be linked with white coloring and may be noticed in all-white or mostly-white Boxers.
+• Deafness: Hearing loss can be linked with white coloring and may be noticed in all-white or mostly-white Boxers.

 • Dilated cardiomyopathy: This inherited condition causes irregular heartbeat.
 Boxers affected by this condition should not be bred.
 Dilated cardiomyopathy can cause fainting and even sudden death.